 Advantages of Novel or Direct-acting Oral Anticoagulant medicines

 Compared to the previous generation of Warfarin and Acenocoumarol have a much lower risk of bleeding.
 They are as effective as vitamin K antagonists for the prevention and propagation of blood clots.
-So in the current day, the standard of care for the prevention of brain stroke in Atrial Fibrillation is with the direct acting agents – Dabigatran, Apixaban or Rivaroxaban.
+So in the current day, the standard of care for the prevention of brain stroke in fibrillation is with the direct acting agents – Dabigatran, Apixaban or Rivaroxaban.

 Left Atrial Appendage Occluder (LAAO)